 What is Meditation?

-Meditation, contrary to what you may believe, is not taking time to sit quiet and think about the things bothering you.
+Meditation, contrary to what you may believe, is not taking time to sit quietly and think about the things bothering you.
 It is actually a technique that requires you retaining a state of consciousness as you rest the mind.
 It is not the same as prayer and is not a part of a religious practice.
 It is a way to attain mental peace and tranquility.

 Does Meditation Relieve Stress?